Vindicta Salvatoris: Content

 In The Vengeance of the Saviour, Nathan, an Ishmaelite (Arab), leaves Judea and travels the Empire to collect a tribute for Emperor Tiberius.
 Winds blow him off-course north to the kingdom of "Libiae".
 There, Tyrus is a local ruler "in the kingdom of Aquitania, for a city of Libia which is called Burdigala"; he is ill with cancer in his nose and a mangled face.
 Nathan tells Tyrus of Jesus's miracles, trial, execution, saving of the human race from hell, and resurrection.
 Tyrus converts to Christianity on the spot.
 He swears that if he had known earlier, he would have avenged his death, killed Jesus's enemies, and hung their bodies from a dry tree.
 This vow of vengeance immediately cures Tyrus's cancer and restores his face.

 After he is baptized by Nathan, Tyrus changes his name to Titus.
 Titus sends for Vespasian and the two leave Burdigala with an army and besiege Jerusalem for seven years.
 Amid the famine from the long siege, King Herod the Great commits suicide.
 Many of the Jews, following Herod's lead, commit mass suicide.
 The Jews agree that the Holy Land is no longer theirs, and that Christ has taken it from them to give to the Romans.
-After the city falls, various gory fates befall the remaining Jews: some are quartered into four pieces (as Jesus's clothing had been divided); some are speared; some are stoned; some are hanged; and the remaining are enslaved and sold at a rate of 30 Jews for one silver piece, in reference to the thirty pieces of silver paid to Judas.
+After the city falls, various gory fates befall the remaining Jews: some are quartered into four pieces (as Jesus's clothing had been divided); some are speared; some are stoned; some are hanged; and the remaining are enslaved and sold at a rate of 30 Jews for one silver piece, in reference to the thirty pieces of silver paid to Judas Iscariot.
 Caiaphas and Herod's son Archelaus are stoned to death, and Pontius Pilate is imprisoned and thrown in an iron cage in Damascus.

 After this, the story switches into a retelling of the Cura sanitatis Tiberii, a work of the 6th or 7th century.
 Emperor Tiberius sends his emissary Volosianus (or Velosianus) to Jerusalem to investigate stories of Jesus.
 He interrogates Joseph of Arimathea, Nicodemus, Simeon, and Pontius Pilate.
 Angered at what he has learned, Volosianus has Pilate thrown in an iron cage (again) for killing the perfect man, and orders his punishment by the foulest death.
 Volosianus also finds Saint Veronica, and takes her portrait of Jesus from her to bring back to Tiberius.
 Veronica insists on going on the boat with him so that she doesn't lose her image of Jesus.
 At court, Volosianus describes how the guilty Jews have been punished.
 He directly urges that just as the Jews have killed Christ, let believers do to them: the Jews should be killed with the foulest death and their names erased from the Earth.
 Veronica's portrait then heals Emperor Tiberius of his leprosy.
 Tiberius and his household are baptized as Christians.